 Under other government contracting rules, knowing the various TAA compliant countries of origin when purchasing supplies and end products for sale to the federal government.
 See information about COTS CONTRACTS.

-Whether you are selling construction materials or IT products under the Trade Agreement Act, Buy American Act compliance is essential when doing business with the federal government.
+Whether you are selling construction materials or IT products under the Trade Agreement Act, becoming BAA compliant is essential when doing business with the federal government.

 To establish TAA compliance, courts look at the Act’s list of qualifying countries of origin under the “substantial transformation” test.
 For purposes of reporting, government contractors should look at whether the manufacturing of the end product is made in the USA or overseas, without looking at the origin of the components.
 This is especially true for Buy American Act construction materials and IT products.
 Learn about dealing with Buy American Act disputes in a bid protest.